 Spring and Fall Career Fairs

 RIT sponsors and promotes a number of career fairs throughout the year.
 Our two major university-wide career fairs take place fall and spring terms, in the Gordon Field House.
-They are open to RIT students and alumni only -- RIT ID is required for admission.
+They are open to RIT students and alumni only--RIT ID is required for admission.
 There is no registration fee or pre-registration required for students.
 Visit the How to Work a Career Fair page to get ready for the event.
-NOTE: Due to security protocals that are in place at the field house for all events, there will be bag checks prior to entering the field house.

 Employers are recruiting for co-op and full-time openings.
 We typically draw over 250 companies and over 3,000 students and alumni to the fairs.
 The kinds of companies that participate range from small tech firms to Fortune 500 companies.